 In an emergency during holiday periods an answer machine message will provide information regarding a central contact number.

-3.2 Forestry Commission Scotland
+3.2 Forest & Land Scotland (FLS)

-FCS manages several forests in West Lothian on behalf of the Scottish Government.
-These are shown on the OS Landranger maps and their forests have threshold signs with their contact number.
+FLS manages several forests in West Lothian on behalf of the Scottish Government.

+These are shown on the OS Landranger maps and their forests have threshold signs.